AR-Larping/engine/README.md

 2. Go into the slack workspace.
 You can either use the slack web client or you can install their software on your computer or phone.

-3. Send me your Github username (I'm `@matt`) and I'll give you access to the private repo.
+3. Send me your Github username (I'm `@matt`) and I'll give you write access to botth this and the private repo.
+I'll also add you to the `AR-larping` organization so that you can create other repo's here if you want.

-4. Once I've done so, try the above link again
+4. Once I've done so, try the above link again, you should the be able to explore the other repo's.

 ## TODO